-- 5.97 The range of services encompassed by the term 'corporate finance services' is wide.
-For example, the firm may undertake: - to identify possible purchasers for parts of the entity's business and provide advisory services in the course of such sales; or - to identify possible 'targets' for the entity to acquire; or - to advise the entity on how to fund its financing requirements; or - to act as sponsor on admission to listing on the London Stock Exchange or Euronext Dublin, or as Nominated Advisor on the admission of the entity on the Alternative Investment Market (AIM); or - to act as financial adviser to entity offerors or offerees in connection with public takeovers. - 5.98 The potential for the integrity, objectivity and independence of the firm and covered persons to be compromised through the provision of corporate finance services varies considerably depending on the precise nature of the service provided.
+- 5.100 The range of services encompassed by the term 'corporate finance services' is wide.
+For example, the firm may undertake: - to identify possible purchasers for parts of the entity's business and provide advisory services in the course of such sales; or - to identify possible 'targets' for the entity to acquire; or - to advise the entity on how to fund its financing requirements; or - to act as sponsor on admission to listing on the London Stock Exchange or Euronext Dublin, or as Nominated Advisor on the admission of the entity on the Alternative Investment Market (AIM); or - to act as financial adviser to entity offerors or offerees in connection with public takeovers. - 5.101 The potential for the integrity, objectivity and independence of the firm and covered persons to be compromised through the provision of corporate finance services varies considerably depending on the precise nature of the service provided.
 The main threats to integrity, objectivity and independence arising from the provision of corporate finance services are the self-review, management and advocacy threats.

-Self-interest threats may also arise, especially in situations where the firm is paid on a contingent fee basis.

-- 5.99 When providing corporate finance services to an entity relevant to an engagement, there is a risk that the firm undertakes a management role, unless the firm is working with informed management.
-In addition, appropriate safeguards are applied to reduce any self-review threat to a level where independence is not compromised. - 5.100 Examples of safeguards that may be appropriate when corporate finance services are provided to an entity relevant to an engagement include ensuring that: - the corporate finance advice is provided by partners and staff who have no involvement in the engagement, - any advice provided is reviewed by an independent corporate finance partner within the firm; - external independent advice on the corporate finance work is obtained; - a partner who is not involved in the engagement reviews the engagement work performed in relation to the subject matter of the corporate finance services provided to ensure that such engagement work has been properly and effectively reviewed and assessed in the context of the engagement. - 5.101 Where the firm provides corporate finance services to an entity relevant to an engagement in connection with conducting the sale or purchase of a material part of the entity's business, the engagement partner informs the audit committee (or equivalent) and, where applicable, any other person or entity the firm is instructed to advise, about the corporate finance service, as set out in paragraphs 1.54 to 1.62 of this Ethical Standard. - 5.102 The firm shall not provide corporate finance services in respect of an entity relevant to an engagement, where: - (a) the service would involve the firm taking responsibility for dealing in, underwriting, or promoting shares; or - (b) the engagement partner has, or ought to have, reasonable doubt as to whether an accounting treatment that is subject to a contemporary or future judgment by the firm relating to a material matter in the financial statements and upon which the success of the related transaction depends: - (i) is based on well-established interpretations; or - (ii) is appropriate;
+Self-interest threats may also arise, especially in situations where the firm is paid on a contingent fee basis. - 5.102 When providing corporate finance services to an entity relevant to an engagement, there is a risk that the firm undertakes a management role, unless the firm is working with informed management.
+In addition, appropriate safeguards are applied to reduce any self-review threat to a level where independence is not compromised. - 5.103 Examples of safeguards that may be appropriate when corporate finance services are provided to an entity relevant to an engagement include ensuring that: - the corporate finance advice is provided by partners and staff who have no involvement in the engagement;

+- any advice provided is reviewed by an independent corporate finance partner within the firm: - external independent advice on the corporate finance work is obtained; - a partner who is not involved in the engagement reviews the engagement work performed in relation to the subject matter of the corporate finance services provided to ensure that such engagement work has been properly and effectively reviewed and assessed in the context of the engagement. - 5.104 Where the firm provides corporate finance services to an entity relevant to an engagement in connection with conducting the sale or purchase of a material part of the entity's business, the engagement partner informs the audit committee (or equivalent) and, where applicable, any other person or entity the firm is instructed to advise, about the corporate finance service, as set out in paragraphs 1.58 to 1.66 of this Ethical Standard. - 5.105 The firm shall not provide corporate finance services in respect of an entity relevant to an engagement, where: - (a) the service would involve the firm taking responsibility for dealing in, underwriting, or promoting shares, debt or other financial instruments of the entity; or - (b) providing advice on investments in such shares, debt or other financial instruments; or - (b) the engagement partner has, or ought to have, reasonable doubt as to whether an accounting treatment that is subject to a contemporary or future judgment by the firm relating to a material matter in the financial statements and upon which the success of the related transaction depends: - (i) is based on well-established interpretations; or - (ii) is appropriate;

-having regard to the requirements of the relevant reporting framework, including where applicable for financial statements to give a true and fair view; or
+having regard to the requirements of the relevant reporting framework, including where applicable for financial statements to give a true and fair view.